Wonderful service from start to finish.

 - AuthorNatalie Rawson

-One of the most significant changes that will impact businesses in 2020 will be the expansion of the rules regarding IR35.
-Employers should be acting now to prepare for this change, or they could face significant financial and reputational consequences from HMRC.
+Many businesses spent the first two months of 2020 planning for the implementation of IR35; then Covid-19 shifted the world and IR35 was delayed until April 2021.
+While Covid-19 continues to dominate the economy, the official word from the Government at the time of writing this article is that it will proceed and come into effect in April 2021.
+Organisations should therefore be acting now and start to prepare for this change, or they could face significant financial and reputational consequences from HMRC.
 Natalie Rawson, Associate Solicitor in our Employment team, explains more here about the change and how we are supporting businesses to prepare now.

 What is IR35?